-The practice had made reasonable adjustments, including step free access and accessible toilet facilities, for patients with access requirements.
+The practice had made reasonable adjustments, including a permanent wheelchair ramp and handrails for patients with access requirements.
+There was an enabled toilet with a baby-changing station.
+A hearing induction loop was available for patients who use hearing aids.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.